AmiraBasyouni/react-diagram-schema/README.md

 ## Troubleshooting

 ```
-Error: (build-schema) invalid path "undefined", please provide a valid directory as your first argument (e.g. "./src")
+Error: (build-schema) invalid path "./Button.js", please provide a valid directory as your first argument (e.g. "./src")
 ```

 This error could indicate one of the following:

-1. you forgot to pass a first argument to the `build-schema` executable.
+1. you forgot to pass an entry directory as your first argument to the `build-schema` executable.
-2. you passed an invalid first argument to the `build-schema` executable.
+2. you passed an invalid entry directory (e.g. you passed a file path instead of a directory) to the `build-schema` executable.

 - _**Hint:** Make sure your first argument is a valid directory path (e.g. `./components`)_

 ---

 ```
-Error: (build-schema) invalid component name "undefined", please provide a valid component's name as your second argument (e.g. "App")
+Error: (build-schema) invalid component name "app", please provide a valid component's name as your second argument (e.g. "App")
 ```

 This error could indicate one of the following:

-1. you forgot to pass a second argument to the `build-schema` executable.
-2. you passed an invalid second argument to the `build-schema` executable.
+1.  you passed an invalid component name to the `build-schema` executable.

-- _**Hint:** Make sure your second argument is the name of the component defined in your main file (e.g. App defined in App.js or ComponentName defined in index.js)_
+- _**Hint:** Make sure your second argument is the name of the component defined in your main file (e.g. App defined in App.js or some ComponentName defined in index.js)_

 ---